neil323423/waves/README.md

 ## Credits:

-- [NobodycaresJR](https://github.com/Nobodycaresjr-lo) - For the Waves icon
+- [SleepyHeadDev](https://github.com/sleepyheadXD) - For the Waves icon.
+- [Selenite](https://gitlab.com/skysthelimit.dev/selenite) - For all the games assets.

 ## License